FahadDarw/cypress-accessbilities-test-gov-standards/README.md

 The `injectAxe` command is used to inject the Axe Core library into the website.
 Finally, the `checkA11y` command is used to check for accessibility violations according to the WCAG 2.2 AA standard.

 ## Refactoring
 The refactored framework has been added a11y and wrapped within a Cypress command called cy.excuteAccessibilityTests(), which will make it easier to test multiple websites for accessibility violations.
-The command is shown below and explained further.
+The command code created is shown below and explained further.

 ```
 Cypress.Commands.add("excuteAccessibilityTests", () => {